railsbridge/bridge_troll/README.markdown

 ```

 ### Seed Data

+Seed data refers to the initial data provided with the site for training, testing, or as template for the data that you enter.

 `rake db:seed` will create a sample event (called 'Seeded Test Event'), organized by a sample user, with many more sample user volunteers and students.